 Outsource repetitive tasks

-Just like any other business, you probably have a lot of processes that repeat itself every month.
-There may be payrolls, for example, accounting services, inventory checks, and so on which take up both time and money.
+Just like any other business, you probably have a lot of processes that repeat every month.
+There may be payrolls, accounting services, inventory checks, and so on.
+These things take up both time and money.
 As a small business, you will have to first find someone who is suitable to hire and pay them a decent salary – or you will have to train someone you already have in-house.